heroiclabs/nakama-gamelift/README.md

         // Notify any interested party.
         return
     case runtime.CreateTimeout:
-        // AWS GameLift was not able to successfully create the placed Game Session request within the timeout
+        // Amazon GameLift was not able to successfully create the placed Game Session request within the timeout
         // (configurable in the placement queue).
         // The client should be notified to either reattempt to find an available Game Session or retry creation. info, _ := json.Marshal(instanceInfo)